tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

 ## Introduction

-Before you can start using Lifecycle Management operations, you must ensure that your Oracle Cloud Infrastructure environment is set up correctly by following [Set up Oracle Cloud Infrastructure for Java Management Service, Lab from Workshop 1](../../java-management/workshops/freetier/index.html?lab=set-up-oci-for-jms/set-up-oci-for-jms#Introduction).
+Before you can start using Lifecycle Management operations, you must ensure that your Oracle Cloud Infrastructure environment is set up correctly by following the workshop [Manage Java Runtimes, Applications and Managed Instances Inventory with Java Management Service](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=912).
 These OCI Resources allow the communication between all the required components and cloud services.

 Estimated Time: 30 minutes